ahazem/ruby-conf-18-notes/day-1/unraveling-the-masculinization-of-technology.md

 Lists some ideas on how can you use that to pressure companies into enforcing such policies.

-Discusses how you don't need to do this all on your own, and talks about groups labor organization in tech.
+Discusses how you don't need to do this all on your own, and talks about groups labor organization in tech, and how they can help.

 One final thought: